apache/hudi/rfc/rfc-51/rfc-51.md

 | Buying a new car  | UserA  |
 | Buying a new home | UserB  |

-After indexing ``test`` table with lucene, we will get inverted index for every field in this table.
-Inverted index for field ``msg``:
+After indexing ``test`` table with lucene, we will get inverted index for every column in this table.
+Inverted index for column ``msg``:

 | term   | row id |
 |--------|--------|